-How do I check my Firmware version?
+How do I check my firmware version?

 It is possible to check the signage firmware of your LG webOS panel from the information application by carrying out the following steps:

-- Press Home on the remote control.
+- Press Home on the remote control

-- Now need to select the Information application
+- Select the Information application

 - Software Version: SoC Firmware Version